-Fig. 7 Test Specimens And Cure Procedures
+Fig. 7 Test Specimens and Cure Procedures

 F-5.13 Allow the sealant to cure as recommended by the sealant manufacturer.
 Standard curing time is 21 days at standard conditions.
 Curing time and conditions may vary depending on the sealant type and application.